 Usama Alshaibi is an Iraqi-born, American experimental and documentary filmmaker currently based in Colorado.
-He has made dozens of short films and three feature-length films.
+He has made dozens of short films and several feature-length films.
 Two feature films, Muhammad and Jane and Profane, are fictional narratives.
-The other, Nice Bombs, is a documentary about Alshaibi's return to Baghdad in 2003, two decades after he left it as a child.
+Nice Bombs is a documentary about Alshaibi's return to Baghdad in 2003, two decades after he left it as a child.

 Learn more about this filmmaker at his official website.